* Dollar/yen off highs, option barrier at 81.50 cited

 * Euro under pressure as worries about Greece weigh

-The dollar has strengthened more than 2 percent against the yen over the past two sessions, its biggest two-day rally since October 2011, after Japanese Prime Minister Yoshihiko Noda paved the way for a snap election on Dec.
+The dollar has rallied more than 2 percent against the yen over the past two sessions -- its biggest two-day rally since October 2011 -- after Japanese Prime Minister Yoshihiko Noda paved the way for a snap election on Dec.
 16. The lower house of parliament was dissolved on Friday.

-The dollar last traded flat against the yen at 81.12 yen , with traders citing a large options barrier at 81.50 yen and stop-loss orders placed above it.
+The dollar was down 0.2 percent at 81.00 yen, with traders citing a large options barrier at 81.50 yen and stop-loss orders placed above it.

-It hit a 6-1/2-month high of 81.45 yen on Thursday on Reuters data and some believe it could rise towards 82 yen if the Bank of Japan, which holds a policy meeting next week, indicates it could ease further.
+It hit a 6-1/2 month high of 81.46 yen on Thursday on trading platform EBS and some said it could rise towards 82 yen if the Bank of Japan, which holds a policy meeting next week, indicated it could ease further.

 “The basic driver is still the interest rate differential between the dollar and yen, which is very narrow, and we have to wait for what happens after the elections,” said Marcus Hettinger, global FX strategist at Credit Suisse in Zurich.

-A dispute among Greece’s international lenders and weak economic data out of the euro zone have done little to lift market sentiment towards the euro.
+Investors remained on edge about the uncertainty in Greece and recent economic data out of the euro zone has done little to lift market sentiment towards the euro.

 The euro was down 0.6 percent at 103.10 yen, but still on course for its biggest weekly gains since early October.